WWEDU/hiring/announcement.md

 # WWEDU IS HIRING

-## You're interested and obsessed by
+## You're interested in and obsessed with

   * TDD/BDD
   * Agile Development